MiPiBoy/MiPiBoy-Planner/README.md

 This project combines **precise logic, professional design, and visual creativity** and demonstrates my ability to build scalable and user-friendly applications.

+---

 ## 🚀 Live Demo

-To view the live demo of the project, visit the following link:
+To view the online version of the project, you can use the following link:

 [🌐 View Demo](https://mipiboy.ir)

+> ⚠️ **Important Note:**
+> Currently, the full version of the project is only fully supported on **Google Chrome**.
+> Other browsers (Firefox, Safari, Edge) are under development and debugging, and some features may not display correctly.
+> Therefore, for the best experience, please open the live demo with **Chrome**.

+---
 ## ⚙️ Installation and Setup

 ### 1. Clone the Project